-The classic example everyone always talks about is Netflix taking on Blockbuster.
-Blockbuster rented hard copies of movies by going to their store.
+The classic example everyone always references is Netflix taking on Blockbuster.
+Blockbuster rented hard copies of movies by customers physically going to their store and purchasing.
 If you failed to bring them back within 48 hours, you had to pay a late fee.
-Netflix eliminated the need to drive to their store by doing everything over the mail, and using the internet to let people hand pick what movies they wanted delivered to their house.
-This modification may seem minor, but the biggest innovation was actually getting rid of late fees by simply allowing Netflix users to pay a monthly fee, and only allow them to get their next movie by returning the one they had.
+Netflix eliminated the need to drive to their store by doing everything over the mail and using the internet to let people handpick what movies they wanted to be delivered to their house.
+This modification may seem minor but is the most significant innovation by simply allowing Netflix users to pay a monthly fee and only allowing them to get their next movie by returning the one they had.

-We all know how it ended up long term.
-Today 43% of Americans have a Netflix account.
+We all know how it ended up for Netflix long term.
+Today, over 73 million Americans have a Netflix account.
 Blockbuster is a fossil.
 There are hundreds of stories of companies coming later in the market and winning.
-Friendster got destroy by Myspace, Myspace got destroyed by Facebook, and my new fake red hot startup, MySpacebook is going to crush them all in 10 years.
+Friendster got destroyed by Myspace, Myspace got destroyed by Facebook, and my new fake red hot startup MySpacebook will crush them all in 10 years.

 The point is, there is always going to be competition.
 It’s what makes things great for both businesses and customers.
 We push each other to get better, and as a result, customers get better products and services.

 The first way to solve a problem is to admit that we have a problem.
 For years, I prospected the wrong way when dealing with competitors’ customers.
-Sure, I had my occasional run ins with good luck, but generally speaking, being on the buying side now, I regret the way I handled things in my early days as a prospector.
+Sure, I had my occasional run-ins with good luck, but generally speaking, I regret how I handled things in my early days as a prospector.

-Ultra as we called it was the first major enterprise DNS provider, and they had every major websites (traffic wise) using them.
+As we called it, Ultra was the first significant enterprise DNS provider, and they had all the major websites (traffic-wise) using them.
 Companies like Facebook, LinkedIn, Netflix, and Amazon were all using them, and we wanted them to become customers so badly.
 I made lots of mistakes, so I thought I’d go through some of them.

-One of the best parts about selling into a competitor’s customer is they’ve already been educated on the value of what you do.
-The issue is, the trigger of reaching to someone because they are using a competitor doesn’t mean you should stop making your email mostly about your product or service, and how you are better.
-You need to focus still on your prospect.
+One of the best parts about selling to a competitor’s customer is they’ve already been educated on the value of what you do.
+The issue is, the trigger of reaching to someone because they are using a competitor doesn’t mean you should make your email mostly about your product or service and how you are better.
+You still need to focus on your prospect.

 Check out this email I wrote below:

-Take a look at all the parts that are about me and my competitor (in pink) Things in lime green are sentences I liked:
+Take a look at all the parts that are about my competitor (in pink) and me.
+Those underlined in lime green are sentences I liked:

-When you writing an email trying to score a meeting with your competitor’s customers, you need to still make the email mostly about your prospect, and don’t forget we want to make our prospecting entertaining for a prospect.
+When you are writing an email trying to score a meeting with your competitor’s customers, you need to make the email mostly about your prospect.
+Don’t forget we want to make our prospecting entertaining for the prospect.

-One approach is to know that a customer uses a competitor, and hold off on telling them you know it as a first step in your cold email.
-Remember, you likely are going to be doing things in more than one email and call.
+One approach is knowing that a customer uses a competitor and holding off on telling them you know it as the first step in your cold email.
 I sometimes save this as an email or call later on in a cadence.

 Here’s an email I wrote to a really large company in the marketing space knowing they were using a competitor:

 This email is entertaining, talks about the company to open up, but transitions right into a quick pitch.
 Notice the lime green underlined sentence.
-In this email, I position one of our competitor’s biggest flaws (the difficulty it takes to add new records into Salesforce), and made our strength over them as our value prop.
-I wanted the prospect to respond, and start a conversation about the competitor so it seems more consultative than pitchy.
+In this email, I positioned one of our competitor’s biggest flaws (the difficulty it takes to add new records into Salesforce) and made our strength over them as our value prop.
+I wanted the prospect to respond and start a conversation about the competitor, so it seems more consultative than pitchy.

 And of course, check out the prospect’s response:

 In the old days, I probably would have positioned how we were better than our competition in the first cold email.
-I’ve actually done with some success as well when it comes to responses.
-However, I started to notice the responses rarely turned into a solid opportunity when we ignore the core principals of writing a good cold email.
+I’ve done with some success as well when it comes to responses.
+However, I noticed the responses rarely turned into a solid opportunity when we ignored the core principles of writing a good cold email.

-This means to always take the high road and try not to openly bash the competition.
+Keep in mind, the decision-maker you a prospecting may have already picked your competitor.
+This means always to take the high road and try not to bash the competition openly.
 Being on the buying side now, I now understand things a little differently than I used to.
 When you sell against your competition in a cold email, this is what you risk your prospect feeling even though it isn’t what you mean:

 Now that I get prospected by companies all the time, I find myself wanting to defend my vendor decisions.
 Your prospects are going through this as well.
-I’m not a full time decider on vendors, but imaging if I was a CIO, VP or Director of IT, or Operations.
-At a large enough company, there are employees who just manage vendors and their relationships full time.
+I’m not a full-time decider on vendors, but imaging if I was a CIO, VP, Director of IT, or Operations.
+At a large enough company, some employees manage vendors and their relationships full time.

-Remember, many of the decision makers and leaders out there are builders.
+Remember, many of the decision-makers and leaders out there are builders.
 Whether it’s a team, revenue, a company, or a network, we are all creating.
-It hurts having our creations criticized, especially from a stranger sales rep I’ve never met.
-They take pride in their work, and don’t want to be insulted for what they’ve built.
+It hurts having our creations criticized, especially from a stranger sales development rep I’ve never met.
+They take pride in their work and don’t want to be insulted for what they’ve built.

 Look at my colony Lemon!

-Talking with prospecting teams, and going through my own experience, the tried and true best way to approach a competitor's customer and prospect is let them deduce you should replace them.
+Talking with sales prospecting teams and going through my own experience, the tried and true best way to approach a competitor's customer or prospect is to let them deduce you should replace them.
 Imply things without pointing out flaws in your competition.
 Focus on your strengths as they relate to the prospect.
-Remember, over a cold email, cold call, or social, you have no trust because you have skin in the game.
+Remember, over a cold email, cold call, or social; you have no trust because you have skin in the game.
 This means letting others sell the product or service for you.

 If you are writing a cold email, tell a story of a customer who was going through a similar experience with a competitor.
-Alex Goldfyn recently said on an episode of The Prospecting Podcast that story telling is the key way to handle and deal with objections.
+Alex Goldfyn recently said on an episode of The Prospecting Podcast that storytelling is the key to handling and dealing with objections.
 When someone is using a competitor, they have a preconceived and valuable objection before you even reach out.

-This email is on the longer side, but using it, I can tell a story to help the prospect deduce the pain without insulting them for picking another vendor.
+This email is on the longer side, but I can tell a story to help the prospect deduce the pain without insulting them for picking another vendor.
 Telling stories is the best way to guide them through this journey since it’s letting someone else share their pain.
-I have skin the game so there is a barrier to trust.
+I have skin the game, so there is a barrier to trust.

-If you try these things, you should be able to produce more output with your cold emails, and build stronger relationships with your prospects.
+If you try these things, you should produce more output with your cold emails and build stronger relationships with your prospects.